-Policy Name: Intensive Care Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultra Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5 /20/21, 2/24/22

-- iii.
-Case Management designee will offer ICC service through phone calls and mailings every three months. - iv.
-Case Management designee will add member to Collective Medical group for monitoring and assign a CM Coordinator in Collective Medical. - v.
-CM Coordinator will make three attempts to engage member in ICC services. - vi.
-If CM Coordinator or BH Coordinator is not able to reach or engage the member, Case Management designee will continue to monitor and check in with the member every three (3) months. - 5.
-For members engaged in services, the member will have an assessment completed within 30 days or at the member's earliest convenience.
-The completed assessment will generate an individualized care plan with interventions, goals, with outcomes and target dates.
-The individual care plan will be shared with pertinent members of the treatment team with member's permission. - a.
-Care plans will be faxed or emailed to designated staff in provider's office. - b.
+- d.
+Claims data analytics: - i.
+UHA will review and monitor members of the prioritized populations using business intelligence data system. - ii.
+Members will be identified through gap lists, over and underutilization of services, Emergency Department visits and Arcadia customized automation. - 6.
+For members enrolled in ICC services, the member will have an assessment completed by the assigned CM or BH Coordinator at the member's earliest convenience but no later than 30 days after enrollment.
+The completed assessment will generate an individualized care plan with interventions, goals, outcomes and target dates.
+The individual care plan will be shared with the Member and pertinent members of the treatment team with the member's permission. - a.
+Care plans will be faxed or emailed to designated staff in provider's office and uploaded in the patient overview page in Collective Medical. - b.
 The CM Coordinator will evaluate care plans by setting target dates and reminders in the operating system, target dates will be set based upon the member's individual needs. - c.
-CM Coordinator will update care plan at least annually, per member request or as condition changes. - i.
-All members engaged in ICC services will be monitored for changes in condition through Collective Medical Group; - ii.
+CM Coordinator will update care plan at least every 90 days, per member request or as condition changes. - i.
+All members enrolled in ICC services will be monitored for changes in condition through Arcadia and Collective Medical Group; - ii.
 Referrals from providers; and - iii.
 Member's request. - d.
 Care plans will be audited by supervisor annually. - i.
 Auditor will ensure care plans are appropriate for condition; - ii.
 Address member's identified needs; and - iii.
-Shared with pertinent treatment team members. - 6.
-General assessments are completed through a face-to-face meeting with the member, member representative or members designated healthcare partner. - a.
-Completed general assessments will create a care plan and be completed at the member's earliest convenience or within 30 days. - b.
-The care plan is reviewed with the member, member's family or member's designee and shared with the providers based on member's choice. - 7.
-UHA receives referrals for healthcare screening or assessment for members receiving long-term care or long-term services and supports from Department of Human dilan Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+Shared with pertinent treatment team members. - 7.
+UHA receives referrals for healthcare screening or assessment for members receiving long-term care or long-term services and supports from Department of Human Services

+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultra Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5 5/20/21, 2/24/22

-Services (DHS) and refers to intensive care management for health assessment within 30 days, or as quickly as the member's health condition requires.
+(DHS) and refers to intensive care management for health assessment within 30 days, or as quickly as the member's health condition requires.